 In her spare time, Mrs. Elledge enjoys spending time with her husband, Michael, and her daughter, Lily.
 She also enjoys running, practicing viola, and volunteering in the nursery at her church.

 Mr. Brian Zeglis is the Associate Director of Bands at Davenport Central High School.
-Mr. Zeglis coordinates and arranges for the Marching Blue Devil percussion section, directs 4 percussion ensembles, runs the top jazz ensemble, leads two steel drum ensembles, and assists with Freshman Band rehearsals.
+Mr. Zeglis conducts the Symphonic Band, coordinates and arranges for the Marching Blue Devil percussion section, directs 3 percussion ensembles, runs two jazz ensembles, leads a steel drum ensemble, and assists with Freshman Band rehearsals.
 Under his direction, the Davenport Central Wind Ensemble Percussion Ensemble performed at the 2016 IBA Convention with Dr. Matthew Coley.
 Brian worked for 9 years with the Colt Cadets Drum & Bugle Corps.
-Zeglis has served as the percussion caption head, percussion arranger, and music coordinator since 2010.
+During that time, he served as the Program Coordinator, Music Coordinator, Percussion Caption Head, and Percussion Arranger.

-Mr. Zeglis graduated Summa Cum Laude with a B.A. in Music Business with a marketing minor from Western Illinois University.
+Mr. Zeglis graduated Summa Cum Laude with a B.A. in Music Business and a Marketing minor from Western Illinois University.
 He also completed a six-month internship with the Percussive Arts Society.
-Zeglis then received his M.M. in Jazz Studies with emphasis on drum set performance for the University of North Texas.
-He was fortunate to study with world-renowned performer/educators Ed Soph and Paul Rennick.
+Mr. Zeglis then received his M.M. in Jazz Studies with emphasis on drum set performance from the University of North Texas.
+While at UNT, he was fortunate to study with world-renowned performer/educators Ed Soph and Paul Rennick.
 Mr. Zeglis has also completed post-graduate work at the University of Iowa where he focused on Music Education and received his teaching certification.
 During this time, Brian played on Jeff Miguel's album Perseverance, which was selected as a winner in the Downbeat Student Awards.